eb-coding-portfolio/real_estate_application/README.md

-# real_estate_application
+# python-fundamentals
-Building out a real estate application to help with market analysis
+learning the basics of python
+Comment: Test with Michael